Mageluer/computational_physics_N2014301040052/exercise_09/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/e/e2/Saddlenode.gif)

 ## Problem Description
-Here is the problem in the book(page 65).
+Here is the problem in the book(page 88).

-> 3.18.
-Calculate Poincaré sections for the pendulum as it undergoes the period-doubling route to chaos...

-> 3.19.
-Calculate Poincaré sections...

-> 3.20.
-RCalculate bifuration...

-> 3.21.
-Investigate...
+> 3.30 Investigate the Lyapunov exponent...

 What's more, this is just the tip of the iceberg.